Tahajibjakir/sentrylink-comply-phase-a/README.md

 This screen shows buyer requests waiting to be fulfilled.

-From here a factory user can:
+From here, a factory user can:

 review pending requests